jpreiss/crazyflie-fix-units/README.md

 Remarks
 -------

-- We were not handling the feedforward acceleration command correctly.
+- The currrent implementation of the Mellinger controller does not handle the feedforward acceleration command correctly.
   The manually tuned `massThrust` constant did not correctly cancel out the fixed-point units in the controller / power-distribution interface.
   For now, we have preserved the old behavior, but it appears that our feedforward command is being attenuated.